-- A. External Evidence: Jewish tradition ascribes authorship of the Books of Kings to Jeremiah.
-There exist literary parallels between this record and the prophecy of Jeremiah. - B. Internal Evidence: The prophetic-like descriptions of Israel's apostasy indicate that the author was a prophet/historian.
+- A. External Evidence: Jewish tradition ascribes the author of the Books of Kings to Jeremiah, and this claim gains weight from literary parallels between Kings and Jeremiah's prophecy. - B. Internal Evidence: The prophetic-like descriptions of Israel's apostasy indicate that the author was a prophet/historian.
 Also, this compiler had several historical documents at his fingertips: "the book of the acts of Solomon" (1 Kings 11:41), "the book of the chronicles of the kings of Israel" (1 Kings 14:19), and "the book of the chronicles of the kings of Judah" (1 Kings 14:29; 15:7).
 These books may be attributed to the official secretary Shebna and/or the official recorder Joah, son of Asaph (2 Kings 18:18; cf. Isa.
 36:11).
 Parallels between 2 Kings 18-20 and Isaiah 36-39 also reveal that Isaiah's scroll also was a source.
 No firm evidence exists to refute the tradition that Jeremiah authored the Book of Kings.